19hours/sg-statutes/Acts/Parking Places Act.md

 [Act 24 of 2018 wef 08/05/2018]

+[Act 38 of 2018 wef 02/01/2019]

 (3) No vehicle which has been removed and detained or to which an immobilisation device has been fixed in accordance with this section shall be released to the owner of the vehicle except —

 (a) by or under the direction of the Superintendent or an authorised officer or enforcement officer; and

 [Act 24 of 2018 wef 01/05/2018]

-(b) upon the owner of the vehicle having paid all expenses incurred by the Superintendent or the authorised officer or enforcement officer, and such other charges as may be imposed under this Act or any rules made thereunder,
+(b) upon the owner of the vehicle having paid all expenses incurred by the Superintendent or the authorised officer, enforcement officer or outsourced enforcement officer, and such other charges as may be imposed under this Act or any rules made thereunder,

 [Act 24 of 2018 wef 08/05/2018]

+[Act 38 of 2018 wef 02/01/2019]

 and the vehicle shall remain at the risk of the owner of the vehicle until all such expenses and charges have been paid.